-Now that we have homomorphically compared the thresholds and input features at each tree node, we use each node's (encrypted) comparison result to compute the path results.
-RCC-PDTE provides two ways to compute this: MultiplyPath (i.e., path conjugation) and SumPath~\cite{tkk19}. \autoref{fig:path-formula} depicts the left/right edge formulas for MultiplyPath and SumPath, each.
-The property of MultiplyPath edge formulas is that the condition-satisfying true edges get 1 and false edges get 0, whereas in case of the SumPath edge formulas the true edges get 0 and false edges get non-zero random numbers ($r$).
+After we have homomorphically compared the thresholds and input features at each tree node, we use each node's (encrypted) comparison result to compute the path results.
+There are generally two ways to achieve this: MultiplyPath (i.e., path conjugation)~\cite{knlas19} and SumPath~\cite{tkk19}. \autoref{fig:path-formula} depicts the left/right edge formulas for MultiplyPath and SumPath, respectively.
+The property of MultiplyPath edge formulas is that condition-satisfying true edges receive a value of 1, while false edges receive a value of 0, whereas in the case of the SumPath edge formulas, true edges receive a value of 0, and false edges receive a non-zero random number ($r$).
 Based on these edge formulas, \autoref{fig:path-computation} shows how to compute the final path values.
-In case of MultiplyPath, we compute each path's final value by multiplying all edge values that comprise the path.
-Therefore, the true path gets the final value 1, whereas all other false paths get the final value 0.
-On the other hand, in case of SumPath, we compute each path's final value by summing all edge values that comprise the path.
-Therefore, the true path gets the final value 0, whereas all other false paths gets the final value of some non-zero random number.
-SumPath can be computed more efficiently by FHE, because it involves only addition operations, whereas MultiplyPath requires heavy multiplications whose frequency is as large as the length of each path.
+In the case of MultiplyPath, we compute each path's final value by multiplying all the edge values that comprise the path.
+Therefore, the true path receives the final value of 1, whereas all other false paths receive the final value of 0.
+On the other hand, in the case of SumPath, we compute each path's final value by summing all edge values that comprise the path.
+Therefore, the true path receives the final value of 0, whereas all other false paths receive a final value of some non-zero random number.
+SumPath can be evaluated more efficiently by FHE (as well as MPC) because it involves only addition operations, whereas MultiplyPath requires heavy multiplications, the frequency of which is as high as the length of each path.

-Once all SumPath values are homomorphically computed, the server returns them back to the client, who decrypts them and considers the leaf value having SumPath 0 as the final classification result.
+Once all SumPath (or MultiplyPath) values are homomorphically computed for all paths, the server returns them to the client, who decrypts them and considers the leaf value having a SumPath of 0 as the final classification result.